kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

 ## Basic demo How-to

-In order to build, and demo the CCv0 functionality, these are the steps I take (*Note: I've only tested this script* *running as root*):
+In order to build, and demo the CCv0 functionality, these are the steps I take:
+> **Note**: I've only tested this script running as root
 - Provision a new VM
     - *I choose a Ubuntu 20.04 8GB VM for this as I had one available.
 There are some dependences on apt-get installed* *packages, so these will need re-working to be compatible with other platforms.*